-Whether you are a start-up company or an established company, you have options to choose from various grants provided by the Singapore government like EDG Grant.
+Whether you are a start-up company or an established company, you have options to choose from various grants provided by the Singapore government like the EDG Grant.

 Singapore companies have many government resources that can support them in taking their next steps to grow.
 Enterprise Singapore is a government organisation setup to support companies in upgrading their capabilities, driving innovation and entering new overseas markets.

 Depending on your business goals, once you have grown your business in Singapore to a certain size, you need to prepare to expand locally and then overseas to take your business to the next level of growth.
 When you do start to venture into new larger markets, it’s critical to plan your marketing budgets carefully and to use data to determine where you should be spending your marketing dollars.

 Your growth framework needs to be setup and fine tuned locally to use data effectively before you attempt to venture to larger markets.
 When you do need to cater for huge growth it’s critical to ensure you have the right systems in place that can adapt to the growth opportunities as they happen.
 You will not have time to react cost effectively if things are not already in place.

 To support companies in their various stages with financial assistance, the Singapore Government has made available several grants through Enterprise Singapore, who work with committed companies to build capabilities, innovate and internationalise.